 Again, extensions aren’t inherently bad or unsafe.
 It’s rather about degrees of risk.
 Some extensions—for example, those that offer custom image backgrounds, dark mode, or quick access to a dictionary—are mostly benign.
 Others—especially those that require a login and have access to sensitive personal or financial data—introduce much more potential risk.
 In these cases, browser-native can be a better option.

-A browser-native wallet like Brave Wallet is built directly into the browser, just like other built-in features like offline playlists or custom daily news feeds.
+A browser-native wallet like Brave Wallet is built directly into the browser, just like other built-in features like Brave News or Playlist.
 This native functionality directly addresses the three main risks of extensions:

 What’s the best crypto wallet?

-Whether you’re new to crypto or a seasoned pro (what crypto insiders call a “whale”), both Brave Wallet and MetaMask are great options.
+Whether you’re new to crypto or a seasoned pro, both Brave Wallet and MetaMask are great options.
 Both let you easily buy, store, and swap crypto assets, and manage your whole portfolio.
-And both let you connect other Web3 DApps.
+And both let you connect to DApps.